JHU Benefits Site - Cost of Coverage

 Medical Waiver Credit

-Tax Consequences of Same-Sex Domestic Partner Benefits
+Tax Consequences of Domestic Partner Benefits

 The Internal Revenue Code requires the fair market value of the benefits or privileges provided to domestic partners and their children to be considered taxable income for employment and income tax purposes unless the domestic partner qualifies as a dependent of the employee under Section 152 of the Internal Revenue Code.
-You can look at the same-sex domestic partner tax chart for specific dollar amounts.
+You can look at the domestic partner tax chart for specific dollar amounts.